NextCenturyCorporation/MCS/python_api/API.md

 ### Crawl

-Change pose to "CRAWL".
+Change pose to "CRAWLING".
+Can help you to move underneath some objects compared to moving while lying down, or over some other objects compared to walking.
+May not be available to simulated babies of specific ages.

 #### Returns

 - "SUCCESSFUL"
 - "OBSTRUCTED"\
-If you cannot enter "CRAWL" pose because your path above you is obstructed.
+If you cannot enter "CRAWLING" pose because your path above you is obstructed.
 - "WRONG_POSE"\
-If you cannot enter "CRAWL" pose because you not in "LIE" pose face-down or are not in "CRAWL" or "STAND" pose.
+If you cannot enter "CRAWLING" pose because you not in "LYING" pose face-down or are not in "CRAWLING" or "STANDING" pose.

-### Squat

-Change pose to "SQUAT".

-#### Returns

-- "SUCCESSFUL"
-- "OBSTRUCTED"\
-If you cannot enter "SQUAT" pose because your path above you is obstructed.
-- "WRONG_POSE"\
-If you cannot enter "SQUAT" pose because you are not in "CRAWL" or "STAND" pose.

 ### Stand

-Change pose to "STAND".
+Change pose to "STANDING".
+Can help you to move over some objects compared with other poses.
+May not be available to simulated babies of specific ages.

 #### Returns

 - "SUCCESSFUL"
 - "OBSTRUCTED"\
-If you cannot enter "STAND" pose because your path above you is obstructed.
+If you cannot enter "STANDING" pose because your path above you is obstructed.
 - "WRONG_POSE"\
-If you cannot enter "STAND" pose because you are not in "SQUAT" pose.
+If you cannot enter "STANDING" pose because you are in "LYING" pose.

 ### RotateObject